OR WAIT 15 SECS

 This important legislation comes as a result of lessons learned during the states participation in the national TOPOFF 2 terrorism exercise last year, said Dr. Eric E. Whitaker, state public health director.
 It became apparent during the exercise that the states authority in the event of an emergency needed some improvements and a legal team was immediately convened to help draft this new law.

 TOPOFF 2 was mandated by Congress to test the nations ability to respond to terrorism.
+Illinois volunteered to participate and, in the exercise, the Chicago area was subjected to a simulated intentional release of the plague.

 House Bill 5164 was sponsored by state Rep. Sara Feigenholtz (D-Chicago) and Sen. Barack Obama (D-Chicago).